Within the Quality Payment Program

 Improvement Activities (IA) is a new category in the MIPS program and was created to promote ongoing improvement and innovation.
 IA's account for 15% of your total MIPS score.

-In order to comply with 2017 reporting requirements, eligible clinicians must attest to completing 4 activities for at least 90 days each.
+In order to comply with 2018 reporting requirements, most eligible clinicians must attest to completing 4 activities for at least 90 days each.
+Eligible clinicians in small or rural practices may only need to complete 2.
 IA allow clinicians to choose the activities that are most meaningful to their practice to demonstrate performance.

-To help our members with their IA attestation, AAPM&R has created a MIPS Improvement Activity Guide to help them explore the activities that may be most applicable to the specialty.
+AAPM&R has created a MIPS Improvement Activity Guide to help members explore the activities that may be most applicable to the specialty.

-All of your MIPS reporting can be completed using the Spine Quality Outcomes Database.
+All of your MIPS reporting can be completed using AAPM&R's Registry

 Use AAPM&R Practice Improvement Projects (PIPs) to Help with MIPS Reporting

-The Academy confirmed and is excited to announce that engagement in its Practice Improvement Projects (PIPs) can qualify as an Improvement Activity (IA) under the Merit-Based Incentive Payment System (MIPS).
-By participating in MOC Part IV and engaging in an AAPM&R PIP for at least 90 consecutive days, (with a start date on or before October 2, 2017 and completion by December 31, 2017), you can attest to IA_PSPA_2: Participation in MOC Part IV.
+Engagement in the Academy's Practice Improvement Projects (PIPs) can qualify as an Improvement Activity.
+By participating in MOC Part IV and engaging in an AAPM&R PIP for at least 90 consecutive days, (with a start date on or before October 2, 2018 and completion by December 31, 2018), you can attest to IA_PSPA_2: Participation in MOC Part IV.

 AAPM&R offers 4 Practice Improvement Projects (PIPs):